 We know that the band members work just as hard (if not harder!) than the football players on the field.

 That is why WTOL 11 wanted to take some time and recognize bands from all over the area during this year's Big Board Friday.

-Each week, WTOL 11 will feature one marching band, film their halftime show and present it to you on wtol.com and on our free news app, which you can download here: https://interactive.wtol.com/appredirect/
+Each week, WTOL 11 featured one marching band, film their halftime show and presented it to you on wtol.com and on our free news app, which you can download here: https://interactive.wtol.com/appredirect/

 Our final band of the week is the Genoa Comets Marching Band!
 The Comets Marching Band has over 80 members and they begin practicing in late July.
 They let the seniors plan out the halftime shows that they perform and it's a different show each week!

 The Genoa band and choir are both scheduled to perform at Disney this upcoming March.